erauner12/scriptable/README.md

 6. Done!
 Open VSCode in the repo(`code .`) and start to build your apps fast and easy!

- > Folder `src` is your scriptable folder link, you can edit files there and it will be updated in scriptable app.
+ > Folder `source` is your scriptable folder link, you can edit files there and it will be updated in scriptable app.

 ## Initialize your local env